 Google everything!
 That’s literally what I did – and I found that even different sites offer different opinions, it is better than not knowing anything!
 Make your own judgements on your own situation…

 Fixed or variable?
 Repayment or interest-only?
 The type of mortgage you choose will make a difference to the amount that you repay every month, so you need to think it through carefully.
 We opted for a two-year fixed mortgage as that offered us a great rate, but also protected us, in case the banks go crazy again, for two years!
 You can use comparison sites for looking up different providers rates…

-Think hard about where you’re willing to live
+3. Think about where you want to live

 Mortgage affordability rules mean that lenders take into account not only how much you are earning, but how much you are spending.
 They want to know everything: phone bills, child support, social life, changes of career etc..
 Cut back on the outgoings!